 When it comes to the most important meal of the day, I am completely,

 utterly predictable.
 Monday through Friday, it's a slice of crisp sourdough nested under a perfectly poached egg, all washed down with a side of mocha.
 On weekends I let my husband choose, which can only mean one of two things — cottage cheese pancakes or crunchy pecan waffles.
 And while I love one or two bites of something syrupy, I much prefer savory over sweet to begin my day.
 (Pizza, hot or cold, is a favorite way to start my morning.)

 But I guess the new year has me feeling inspired so I decided to give my breakfast routine a little wake up call.
 Nothing drastic, just a little something different and a little something green.
 For me, January is not about cutting out fat but instead going big on bolder flavors.

 I whipped up some softly scrambled eggs, but in place of the usual butter and cream, I spiked them with tangy Greek yogurt.
 A handful of kale added just enough crunch and color, while garlic and red pepper flakes spiced it up.
 A sprinkling of goat cheese — a little went a long way — wasn't even necessary, per se, but it sure was a delicious way to gild the lily.
 And this is a lily worth gilding any day of the week.

 Scrambled Eggs with Goat Cheese, Greek Yogurt & Greens

-1 heaping cup kale or swiss chard, stems removed (or 2 cups spinach)
+kale or Swiss chard, stems removed (or 2 cups spinach)

 Kosher salt and black pepper, to taste